What is the benefit of applying for an FYE course?

 When will I find out if I have been accepted into an FYE?

-IWU FYE faculty will begin selecting and notify applicants of their FYE placement in June, 2019, before you arrive on campus this August.
+IWU FYE faculty will begin selecting and notifying deposited students in June, 2020 before you arrive on campus for orientation.
 Because spaces are limited (about 15 students per class) there is a chance you will not be placed in an FYE course.
 If that happens, you will select one of our traditional Gateway Colloquium courses.
 Information about selecting a Gateway Colloquium is sent to all deposited students beginning May 31.

 How do I decide if participating in an FYE is the right choice for me?

 If you want to start your collegiate experience in an environment that supports and pushes you to explore your own interests, then an FYE is a great option.
-Participating in an FYE does require a level of academic rigor, commitment toward the travel opportunities and other participation outside of the classroom walls.
+Participation in an FYE does require a level of academic rigor and commitment toward other participation outside of the classroom walls.

 How are FYE placements chosen?